christian-kramer/GameVision-50-Re-Engineering/README.md

 I've been definitely been looking in strange places for personal projects to do, lately.
 During my search I stumbled upon an old all-in-one game console/controller I used to play with when I was young.

+This project is a continuation and implementation of my [STM32F103C8T6-Familiarization repo](https://github.com/christian-kramer/STM32F103C8T6-Familiarization)

 ![GameVision 50](https://i.imgur.com/y6f7k1Y.jpg)

 It's called the **GameVision 50**, presumably because it has 50 games.